o2r-project/geoextent/docs/source/howto/cli.rst

 Details
 ^^^^^^^
-You can enable details for folders and ZIP files by passing the ``--details`` option, this option allows you to access to the geoextent of the individual files inside the folders/ ZIP files used to compute the total bounding box (bbox) or time box (tbox).
+You can enable details for folders and ZIP files by passing the ``--details`` option, this option allows you to access to the geoextent of the individual files inside the folders/ ZIP files used to compute the aggregated bounding box (bbox) or time box (tbox).

 ::